Function

 Guidance

-Study protocols for Phase 2a studies to establish the optimal dose, formulation, route of administration and schedule of immunisation are developed and the PIs and study sites are selected.
+Study protocols for Phase 2a studies to establish the optimal dose, formulation, route of administration and schedule of immunisation are developed and the PIs and study CRCs are selected.

-A plan should also be drafted to generate reliable epidemiological data on TB disease endpoints in the target population in different regions and at the different study sites to be considered for Phase 2b and/or 3 trials.
+Planning for a Phase 2b POC or integrated Phase2b/3 trial should be initiated.
+A plan should also be drafted to generater eliable epidemiological data on TB disease endpoints in the target population in different regions and at the different study sites to be considered for Phase 2b and/or 3 trials.

 The CDP will be updated to reflect any new relevant information that has become available from the pre-clinical programme and/or general advances in the field of TB vaccine research.